-Perhaps there is truth to the platitude: History does, and always will, repeat itself.
+Perhaps there is truth to the platitude: History does repeat itself.
 This week, Columbia University student protestors occupied a campus building, breaking windows and barricading themselves in.
 It garnered national attention, but Columbia left it to police to end the siege and detain the students: another win, another loss.

 And the same will likely happen at Cornell — but it hasn’t yet.
 It’s actually been quite peaceful.
 What has transpired across universities across the country, however, is anything but.
 More than 40 pro-Palestinian protestors have been arrested at Yale; nearly 200 at UCLA; 300 at Columbia.
 Some schools like Brown have managed to reach agreements with student protestors, claiming to consider negotiations on their main request: to divest from companies supporting Israel.
 But they won’t.
-And even if they do, it won’t do anything.
+And even if they do divest, it won’t do anything.
 Divestment has proven to have very little, almost no, impact on any financial markets, and therefore minimal influence on any company’s behavior in the modern age.
-But students don’t need to know that, says school leadership.
+But students don’t need to know that, says a member of Cornell’s administration who asked to remain anonymous.
 At least the encampments are gone.
 The students think they’ve won.

 Since Oct.
 7, the war in Gaza — the death of thousands of innocent civilians — has left college students ignited with zeal.
 It’s a zealous call for a cease-fire.
 For divestment.
 For revolution.
 For humanity.